Document your Guiding Principles

 Based on basic open source development principles the following guidelines have been proven successful:

-(1) Code must be transparently hosted within the organisation
+(1) Code must be transparently hosted within the organization

-Source code, documentation, data relevant for project development must be available and easy to find for anyone in the organisation.
+Source code, documentation, data relevant for project development must be available and easy to find for anyone in the organization.

 (2) Contributions over feature requests